sofwerx/swx-devops/README.md

 We need this to allow our scripts to process json output.
 Learn this tool, you really want to.

-# aws-cli
+# awscli

-If you are on a mac, you can install `aws-cli` with Homebrew:
+If you are on a mac, you can install `awscli` with Homebrew:

-    brew install aws-cli
+    brew install awscli

 Alternatively, or under Linux, you can use python `pip` to install it as well:

-    pip install aws-cli
+    pip install awscli

 # ~/.aws/